Creed Humphrey: Professional career

 Humphrey was selected by the Kansas City Chiefs in the second round (63rd overall) of the 2021 NFL draft.
 On May 13, 2021, he signed his rookie contract with the Chiefs.
 He made his first career start in the Chiefs week 1 game against the Cleveland Browns.
 On November 3, 2021, the midway point of the 2021 season, Pro Football Focus named Humphrey to their mid-season All-Rookie and All-Pro teams.
 He was named to the PFWA All-Rookie team.
 In the 2022 season, Humphrey started in all 17 regular season games.
 He helped the Chiefs win Super Bowl LVII against the Philadelphia Eagles 38–35, by anchoring the offensive line that allowed no sacks during the game.

 In the 2023 season, Humphrey helped the Chiefs win Super Bowl LVIII against the San Francisco 49ers 25–22 being the first team since the Patriots in 2003 and 2004 to repeat as Super Bowl champions.

 On August 22, 2024, Humphrey signed a four-year contract extension worth $72 million, $50 million of which was guaranteed.
 This new deal made him the highest-paid center in the NFL.
 In 2024, Humphrey helped the Chiefs reach Super Bowl LIX but lost 40–22 to the Eagles.
 From 2022 to 2024, he led all centers in pass block win rate at 97.6%.
-Humphrey was ranked 93rd by his fellow players on the NFL Top 100 Players of 2025.
+Humphrey was ranked 93rd by his fellow players on the NFL Top 100 Players of 2025, and 94th the following season.